-Starting the optimization function
+Starting the optimization function About this task

+To start the optimization function, perform the following steps:
-1. Start the IBM DB2 Buffer Pool Analyzer by double-clicking the icon on your Windows desktop, or use the Start push button on the taskbar to start this client application.

-If you are using DB2 Performance Expert, click Tools $\rightarrow$ Buffer Pool Analysis for z/OS on the menu bar, or click the Opens the Buffer Pool Analysis for z/OS window toolbar button.

-2. On the menu bar, click File → Start Object Placement.
-Alternatively, click the Starts object placement toolbar button.

-The Open dialog box is displayed.
+- 1. Start the IBM DB2 Buffer Pool Analyzer by double-clicking the icon on your Windows desktop, or use the Start push button on the taskbar to start this client application. - If you are using DB2 Performance Expert, click Tools > Buffer Pool Analysis for z/OS on the menu bar, or click the Opens the Buffer Pool Analysis for z/OS window toolbar button. - The DB2 Buffer Pool Analyzer z/OS main window is displayed. - 2.
+On the menu bar, click File > Start Object Placement.
+Alternatively, click the Starts object placement toolbar button. - The Open dialog box is displayed.
 You use this dialog box to select and open a bpd file that contains the buffer pool activity data you want to use for the optimization.